-Don’t believe me?
-Here’s a live preview of the number of active users on social platforms.
+Don't believe me?
+Here's a live preview of the number of active users on various social platforms.

-Most of the Google+ audience are people who are professionals in technology-related fields.
+Most of the Google+ audience is made of professionals in technology-related fields.
 But there are more communities you may not have thought about.
 For example, The Landscape Photography Community is one of the biggest communities on Google+.
 There are also big and active communities on board games, toy photographers, Pokémon, and Harry Potter.

 If you are in one of the niches above, great news for you.
 Go share your videos with those groups.
 If not, find communities related to your topic and share your videos there.